 - almond-sized tamarind, soaked in water, for sharp sourness

 - 3–4 green chilies

 - 2 pinches sugar, to balance the sour and spicy taste

-- 1 1/2 tbsp oil, preferably coconut oil, for the tempering
+- 1 1/2 tablespoons oil, preferably coconut oil, for the tempering

-- 1/2 tsp white lentils(urad dal), for the tempering
+- 1/2 teaspoon white lentils(urad dal), for the tempering

 - 1/2 cup coriander leaves

 - 1/2 teaspoon mustard seeds, for the tempering

 - 1 dry red chili, optional, broken, for the tempering

 - 1/2 teaspoon salt, or as per taste